QuantEcon/quantecon-notebooks-python/README.md

 # lecture-py-notebooks
-A Repository of Notebooks for the Python Lecture Site
+A Repository of Notebooks for the QuantEcon Python Lecture Site